zeenea/tabular-data-to-business-glossaries-annotation-dataset/README.md

 We used Large Language Models LLMs to assist the dataset construction as described bellow.

 # Dataset Construction
+### 1. Data Collection and Preparation

-We collected 226 Datasets (Tables) from [data.gov](https://data.gov/) using their API, by searching for datasets related to "**Transport**" field (The choice of the field was arbitrary).
+We collected 226 Datasets (Tables) from [data.gov](https://data.gov/) using their API.
+We searched for datasets related to **Transport** field, the choice of the field was arbitrary.

+Each dataset is described with metadata which consist of issuing organization ,dataset name, column names, tags, theme, access level and license.
+* **_Dataset Theme._** It describes the general topic of the dataset
+* **_Dataset Tags._** It represents a list of terms that are related to the dataset content

+After a data cleaning process of the dataset themes and tag lists, we grouped together the tags per theme (the result is stored in [theme_to_tags_metadata.json](https://github.com/zeenea/tabular-data-to-business-glossaries-annotation-dataset/blob/develop/metadata/theme_to_tags_metadata.json)).

+#### Statistics on themes and tags
+The next figure describes the distribution of tags per dataset

-### LLM-Generated Business Glossaries
+### 2. LLM-Generated Business Glossaries

-### LLM-Generated Alignments
+### 3. LLM-Generated Alignments

-# Statistics on Datasets and Columns, Business Glossaries and Alignments
+#General Statistics on Datasets and Columns, Business Glossaries and Alignments
 <table>
 <tr><th>1.
 Dataset and Column statistics  </th> <th>2.
 Business Glossary statistics  </th><th>3.
 Alignments statistics</th></tr>
 <tr><td>